bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

     tags:
       - second

-And at execution, use ``--tags first,second`` to execute both, ``--tags second`` to execute second only, or ``--skip-tags first`` that will skip the first one.
+At execution, use ``--tags first,second`` to execute both, ``--tags second`` to execute second only, or ``--skip-tags first`` that will skip the first one.

 Notify
 ^^^^^^

-Sometime, you may wish that some actions take place at the end of each role, if a module returned a **changed** status.
+Sometimes, you may wish that some actions take place at the end of each role, if a module returned a **changed** status.
-Best example: your role is dedicated to a service, and Ansible generate the configuration file using a template.
+Best example: your role is dedicated to a service, and Ansible generates the configuration file using a template.
-You may want that this service is restarted if Ansible detect changes in the file when executing.
+You may want that this service is restarted if Ansible detects changes in the file when executing.

 Notify will be your friend for such cases.